Sigmund Wassermann: Escape from Nazi Germany and occupied Netherlands

 On January 14, 1941, the occupation authorities of Nazi Germany in the Netherlands granted Wassermann permission to emigrate.
 He arrived in the USA via Portugal in March 1941, where he lived in New York on 2nd East 86th Street and became a US citizen on May 5, 1947.

 In April 1941 he had to sell the painting by Anna Rosina de Gasc An Allegory of Hearing (also known as Woman playing a lute) to the art dealer P. de Boer through his lawyer C. F. van Veen for the price of 1,000 guilders.
 The painting was restituted to the heirs of Sigmund Wassermann in 2008 following a decision by the Dutch Restitution Commission.

-Activities in the USA
+Activities in the United States

 In New York Wassermann belonged to the Fire Department by December 7, 1942, and he received a "Certificate of Literacy" from New York University dated September 28, 1948.
 In 1946, he worked for the Eutectic Welding Alloys Corp. in Flushing, New York.
 He had built up the company together with his cousin René from Lausanne.
 He served as treasurer of the Leo Baeck Institute in New York until his death.

 He remained unmarried.
 Sigmund Wassermann died in New York on February 28, 1958.